Guide for open urban data in Singapore

 Point clouds (LiDAR), terrain data

-None, except terrain data of coarse resolution such as SRTM.
+Pretty much none, except terrain data of coarse resolution such as SRTM.
+Please see also this page from the NUS Urban Green Lab.

 Street-level imagery